miguelnto/libtoml/README.md

 num = 12
 ```

-We can properly read the contents of `config.toml` like this:
+We can read the contents of `config.toml` like this:

 ```c
 #include <stdio.h>